LAST UPDATED: 24.05.2022

 UPDATE FROM THE OWNER!
 We were thrilled to hear from the owner, a Mr John S. who said…

-The Talbot is one of those 6-berth models.
-We love these and there are some fantastic models still on the road.
+The Talbot on the left is one of those 6-berth models.
+We love these and there are some fantastic examples still on the road.
+Expect to pay around £10,000 for one in good condition.

 We spotted this coming back from Bawdsey.
 Yes, another Talbot.